-If you’re looking to build your new website on an established, tried-and-true platform, GoDaddy and Hostgator are two obvious choices.
-They’re both popular hosts, each boasting millions of customers, but which one is best for you?
+If you’re looking to build your new website on an established, tried-and-true platform, GoDaddy and HostGator are two obvious choices.
+They’re both popular hosts, each with millions of customers, but which one is best for you?

 I took Hostgator’s basic shared hosting plan, Hatchling, and pitted it against GoDaddy’s cheapest – the Economy plan.
 At first, it seemed like there wasn’t much of a difference, as both hosts offer a standard one-website hosting package.